FAQ 1: ON WHAT BASIS DOES SERVE 6.8 CHOOSE WHOM THEY WILL SERVE

 As a faith-based ministry of compassion, we operate out of resources that are provided by Christians and churches, without recourse to public funding.
 Therefore, we will operate in compassion ministries to the extent of the provisions we receive in answer to prayer and sacrificial giving of supporting Christians and churches.
 We cannot, nor is it our mission goal, to meet every need of individuals and families in our city.
 Our scope is defined by God’s provisions.

 Our primary focus regarding homelessness is “prevention.”
 We will do what we can with what we’ve got.
 And what we can realistically provide is valuable, but limited.
-It is our hope, our objective, to keep a significant number of struggling individuals and families from “falling off the cliff” into homelessness.
-While this helps address the growing challenge of homelessness in Northern Colorado, Serve 6.8 does not have the resources necessary to provide housing for the homeless.
+It is our hope and our objective to keep a significant number of struggling individuals and families from “falling off the cliff” into homelessness.
+While this helps address the growing challenge of homelessness in Northern Colorado, SERVE 6.8 does not have the resources necessary to provide housing for the homeless.

 And so, we operate in parallel with respect.
 That means we respect and value other city, county, and non-profit organizations that desire to lay out plans to address homelessness.
 That includes the widely-advocated “Housing First” initiatives.
 While we are appreciative and supportive of such efforts by others, we find it important to “stay on message” with our own biblical and philosophical approach to need-meeting.